jefferson10147/unet-bot/README.md

 ## Special thanks

 To my friend Pedro Labrador who created the main idea and created the first version of this bot.
+He is @PedroLabrador at telegram.